autonomys/aes-benchmarks/readme.md

 * Encode four blocks with single key for R rounds using a four stage pipeline storing keys in memory
 * Encode single block with 24 keys for R/22 rounds (constant iterations) storing keys in registers
 * Encode single block with 24 keys for R/22 rounds (constant iterations) storing keys in memory
-* Encode four blocks in a pipepline with 24 keys for R/22 rounds storking keys in registers
+* Encode four blocks in a pipeline with 24 keys for R/22 rounds storing keys in registers

 Benchmarks show that all of the above will execute in the same time, showing that